 Bacterial testing is provided confidentially and for a fee by the Nebraska Department of Health and Human Services (DHHS) Public Health Environmental Laboratory, some city/county health department laboratories, and some commercial water testing laboratories.
-See the publication Drinking Water: Approved Water Testing Laboratories in Nebraska (G1614) for a list of certified laboratories in Nebraska that provide bacterial testing.
+See the NebGuide Drinking Water: Approved Water Testing Laboratories in Nebraska (G1614) for a list of certified laboratories in Nebraska that provide bacterial testing.

 Many labs use an advanced technology, Colilert® Method, that allows water samples to be tested simultaneously for the presence or absence of total coliform and E. coli.
 Colilert test results are available after 24 hours.
 Some labs also offer the Colilert Quanti-Tray® testing method that takes 24 hours and produces a number measurement of total coliform and/or E. coli, if present.
 A few laboratories use membrane filter technology.
 Membrane filtration takes 24 hours to test if a negative result occurs, but up to an additional 48 hours to confirm positive test results for total coliform and E. coli.
 The membrane filtration method also provides a number measurement.

 The Nebraska DHHS recommends use of the Colilert method because it has the fastest analysis time.
-In some cases, the use of a method (e.g. Quanti-Tray® or membrane filtration) that provides a number measurement of total coliform or E. coli may be helpful.
+In some cases, the use of a method (e.g., Quanti-Tray or membrane filtration) that provides a number measurement of total coliform or E. coli may be helpful.
 For example, when tests confirm the presence of bacteria after shock chlorination of a well, tests that provide a number measurement can tell if progress is being made in eliminating bacteria.

 Generally, private water supplies should be tested for bacterial safety:

 Primary Standards are based on health considerations and are designed to protect people from three classes of toxic pollutants: pathogens, radioactive elements, and toxic chemicals.
+Primary standards are enforced.

-Bacterial contamination falls under the category of pathogens.
+Bacterial contamination falls under the Primary Standards category of pathogens.
 The EPA Maximum Contaminant Level (MCL) for total coliform bacteria in drinking water is zero (or no) total coliform per 100 milliliters of water.
 Testing is always performed for total coliform and E. coli bacteria.
 A water sample testing positive for total coliform bacteria is not necessarily unsafe for consumption.
 A water sample testing positive for E. coli indicates recent fecal contamination, an indication that there is a risk that pathogens are present.
 The water is considered unsafe for human consumption, and a “boil water” advisory will be issued to the public by the water supplier.